 Neurodiversity embraces the diversity of our brains and how they work.
-It allows us to consider ways we can harness the child’s strengths and emphasising that different thinking is good; whilst promoting inclusion to support challenges they may have internally and in the context of their lives.
+It allows us to consider ways we can harness the child’s strengths.
+Emphasising that different thinking is good, whilst promoting inclusion to support challenges they may have internally and in the context of their lives.

 Missed and Misdiagnosed